Lucyjpjones/wean-cuisine/testing.md

    ![Edit/delete btns logged in vs logged out](static/assets/images/readme/e&d-recipe.png)

 **6. Links for purchasing recipe books for further inspiration**
-- User can access the ‘shop recipe books’ page via a link on the homepage or through the dropdown menu.
+- Users can access the ‘shop recipe books’ page via a link on the homepage or through the dropdown menu.

    ![Homepage display](static/assets/images/readme/nav-books.png)

 - The 'shop recipe books' page includes cards with the book image and a 'buy' button featuring a dropdown list with links to external retailer sites.
-  - When the user clicks on a retailer link, a seperate tab is opened for the site.
+  - When the user clicks on a retailer link, a separate tab is opened for the site.

   ![Recipe book page](static/assets/images/readme/book-page.png)